Lynx killed to prevent spread of virus

-Two Swiss lynx captured for a resettlement project have been euthanised because they had the feline immunodeficiency virus (FIV).
+Two Swiss lynx captured for a resettlement project have been euthanised because they were infected with the feline immunodeficiency virus (FIV).

-They are the first large wild felines in Europe found to have FIV, an illness that attacks the immune system of unvaccinated domestic cats.
+They are the first large wild felines in Europe found to have FIV, a virus that causes an illness that attacks the immune system of domestic cats.
 It spreads through bites and saliva but poses no threat to humans.

 The two Eurasian lynx were slated for resettlement as part of a programme to strengthen the European population of the sturdy cats, which are protected under the Bern Convention – a European treaty that conserves wildlife.

 During health checks prior to the journey, veterinary staff discovered that the animals – a female and a male from the Jura – had FIV.
 They were euthanised to prevent the spread of the virus both at home and abroad.

-Over the next weeks and months, wildlife specialists will look into the origin and effects of FIV within the lynx population.
+A third lynx, captured in the same area a year ago, was also infected with the virus.
+He, too, had to be put down.
+Wildlife specialists fear that additional Swiss lynx may have FIV, too.

+“We don’t know where the virus came from.
+Domestic cats are a possible source of infection,” Marie-Pierre Ryser, head of the wildlife group at the University of Bern’s Centre for Fish and Wildlife Healthexternal link, told swissinfo.ch.
+According to Ryser, although it rarely happens, there have been two cases of domestic cats killed by a young lynx in the northern part of the Jura.

 Swiss wildlife authorities are in the process of capturing 12 lynx from north-eastern Switzerland and the western Jura region.
 About 200 lynx live in Switzerland.